Baby Witching Hour: What It Is, When and Why It Happens, and How to Manage It

 Babies thrive on predictability.
 A consistent evening routine can help your little one know what to expect and feel more secure.

-• Keep the routine simple and achievable, even on busy days [4]
+- Keep the routine simple and achievable, so you can fit it in even on busy days [4]

 3. Practice Baby Wearing